 How to Prevent ESD

-Even though it is impossible to get rid of ESD from your facility and machines completely, there are many different ways to prevent ESD:
+Even though it is impossible to get rid of ESD from your facility and machines completely, there are many different ways on how to eliminate and how to prevent electrostatic discharge:

 Synthetic materials are significant ways that ESD happens.
+Our ESD prevention advice?
 Be mindful of synthetic materials when you are working with electronics.
 If synthetic elements need to be present, make sure they are at least 4 inches away from your electronics.

 It is essential that you occasionally clean your circuit boards.
 You may cause more damage by not cleaning your circuit board than ESD.
 However, many common types of circuit board cleaners create ESD.
 When choosing a cleaner, make sure the label says “non-static forming.”

-Use Anti-static materials.
-Anti-static material brands, like Durastat, are made with a conductive layer specifically designed to ground static shocks.
-Not only is Durastat anti-static, but due to the many layers, it is also flame resistant and durable.
+Anti-static material brands, like Dura-Stat, are made with a conductive layer specifically designed to ground static shocks.
+Not only is Dura-Stat anti-static, but due to the many layers, it is also flame resistant and durable.
+At Duracote, we incorporate our knowledge in phthalate-free manufacturing with our anti-static line of products!

-Electrostatic Discharge has been here since the beginning of time, and unfortunately, it will always be there.
+Electrostatic Discharge has been here since the beginning of time.
 Even though the consequences of ESD seem microscopic, the damages from ESD could potentially cause your organization’s hundreds of thousands of dollars.
 Fortunately, protecting your facility from ESD is easy and cost-effective.
 Make sure your organization is prepared!
-If you have any questions on ESD or our quality Durustat, be sure to contact us, and we will be more than happy to help you.
+If you have any questions on ESD or our quality Dura-Stat, be sure to contact us, and we will be more than happy to help you.